+Information on medical emergencies and resources are posted in each classroom.
 A medical emergency may involve a person with any of the following symptoms: weakness, dizziness, paleness, chest pains, breathing difficulty, nausea, high pulse rate, heart palpitations, fainting and/or serious bleeding.
 In a medical emergency, the following steps should be taken:

+1. Call emergency services at 911 (dial 9 first to obtain an outside line if calling from college phone) and direct another student or staff to notify the college switchboard.
+Provide details on location (building, room) and nature of the problem.

+2. Direct another person to retrieve a first-aid kit or Automated External Defibrillator (AED), if needed.

+3. Provide first aid as appropriate and necessary.
+If the person is not breathing and no pulse is noted, administer CPR if trained and/or use AED.
+Do not move the person if the problem is a physical injury unless it is better to move the person to a more safe area.

-- 1. Call 9-911 and then notify the switchboard (0) and report location (building, floor, room number or area) and the nature of the problem. - 2.
-Make the person comfortable and attempt to keep the person calm.
-If certified in CPR and AED and the situation warrants, begin CPR. - 3.
-Inform the person that the College will contact a family member on their behalf. - 4.
-If medical service responders determine the person needs further attention, he/she will be transported to the hospital. - 5.
-The staff or student who first happened upon or determined the medical emergency will initiate an emergency form-medical incident and submit to the Associate Vice President for Operations office immediately.
+4. Inform the person that the College will contact a family member on their behalf, if desired.

+5. If medical service responders determine the person needs further attention, he/ she will be transported to the hospital.

+6. The staff or student who first happened upon or determined the medical emergency will initiate an emergency form-medical incident and submit to the Associate Vice President for Operations office immediately.